MiniEggz/EffiARA/README.md

 - All contributions are welcome but must pass the CI/CD pipeline.
 - Each PR will require at least one approval before being merged.
 - Please ensure your code is well-documented and follows the project’s coding style.

+Before submitting your code for a PR, please run isort, black (both with default settings), and ensure all the tests pass.

 ### Need Help?
 If you’d like to discuss a potential contribution or have any questions, feel free to contact me directly at **oscook1@sheffield.ac.uk**.
 I'm happy to help!